Addiction to Inhalants

 Substances Considered Inhalants

 Anesthetics are gases used to medically reduce sensitivity to pain.
 Nitrous oxide and chloroform are some well-known anesthetics.
 Nitrous oxide is best known as “laughing gas” and is commonly used by dentists.
 This gas is also used in cans of whipped cream, which is where most abusers get it.
+Recently, Galaxy Gas whippits, a brand of nitrous oxide whipped cream flavoring, have taken over social media, causing a dramatic rise in recreational use.

-Classes of Inhalants
+Classes Of Inhalants

 Solvents